-As per the Broward County Appraiser and archival history, the home was constructed in 1925.
-The existing one-story home proposed to be demolished was constructed on an approximate 12,134 square feet lot located at 813 Harrison Street and archival history does not reveal the name of the architect that designed the home.
+As per the Florida State Site Master File, the home was constructed in 1925 (Per Broward County Property Appraiser 1940).
+The existing two-story home proposed to be demolished was constructed on an approximately 12,134 square feet lot located at 813 Harrison Street.
+Archival history does not disclose the name of the original architect who designed the home; however, the archival permit history reveals that Cedric Start, a local architect listed in the City directory from 1940 to 1980, worked on the property's additions and improvements in 1964.